CapillanesFrizty/MMMProject/README.md

 !For css ideas you go here https://www.w3schools.com/howto/default.asp

-+:root -> the :root selector matches the document's root element.
+!:root -> the :root selector matches the document's root element.
 In HTML, the root element is always the html element and the html element refers to <html></html>.

-+var() -> The var() function is used to insert the value of a CSS variable.
+!var() -> The var() function is used to insert the value of a CSS variable.

 @@ Syntax: @@